neuroevolution-ai/evolution-strategies/README.md

 ### Build Dockerfile

+A user will be created inside the docker image, which needs to have the same user ID as the one on the host.
+Otherwise the created files, e.g. the training data, cannot be accessed from outside the docker container.
-To be able to modify the data you need to set the user id in line 7 of the Dockerfile to your user id on the host machine.
-Then run
+Therefore set `UID` in the following command to your user ID on the host system.

+#### Linux

+If you are using Linux run `id -u` to get your ID.

+#### Windows

+In Windows you do not have to change this.

+Now you can build the docker image by running the following command inside the root directory of `evolution-strategies`.

-`docker build -t evolution-strategies .`
+`docker build --build-arg UID=$(id -u) -t evolution-strategies .`

 ### Run built image

-# Run with hashed password
+#### Run with hashed password

 The password is hashed and set in the Dockerfile.
 Currently it is set to `es-jupyter`.
 If you want to change it, [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password) is a guide to hash a password.